Cissy Houston: The Sweet Inspirations

-In 1962, Dionne Warwick permanently separated from the group for good to begin singing professionally, working exclusively with Bacharach and his songwriting partner Hal David on Scepter Records, leading to the Gospelaires now being Houston, Dee Dee Warwick, Doris Troy and Shemwell before Troy herself left at the end of 1962, leading to her being replaced by Myrna Smith.
-The group continued to back the newly rechristened Dionne Warwick and Troy on their solo hits, such as "Don't Make Me Over" and "Just One Look".
-Then, in 1963, Dee Dee Warwick left the group to begin her own solo career.
-Her place was taken by 17-year-old Estelle Brown.
-The lineup of Houston, Shemwell, Smith and Brown was the nucleus to what became The Sweet Inspirations.
+The group soon found themselves singing for artists such as Solomon Burke, Ben E. King and the Drifters.
+Dionne Warrick (who later changed her last name to Warwick) and Doris Troy soon departed from the group and Houston recruited Myrna Smith to be Troy's replacement.
+This lineup backed Warwick and Troy on their solo hits, such as "Don't Make Me Over" and "Just One Look".

+In 1963, Houston and her nieces Dionne and Dee Dee sang background on Kai Winding's original rendition of "Time Is On My Side".
+Estelle Brown, then aged 19, joined the group in 1965 after Dee Dee embarked on a solo career.
+During this busy period, the group backed several acts such as Garnet Mimms, Solomon Burke, Wilson Pickett and Jackie DeShannon.

-After singing background for the two Warwicks, Garnet Mimms, Wilson Pickett and Aretha Franklin among others for a number of years, the group was hired to back Irish soul singer Van Morrison on his composition, "Brown Eyed Girl", in 1967.
-After the song hit the top ten that year, Jerry Wexler of Atlantic Records offered the group, then going by "The Group", a recording contract of their own and advised them to change their name to "The Inspirations".
+In 1967, the group was hired to back Irish soul singer Van Morrison on his composition, "Brown Eyed Girl", in 1967.
+After the song hit the top ten that year, Jerry Wexler of Atlantic Records offered the group a recording contract of their own and advised them to change their name from "The Group" to "the Inspirations".
 Only after learning that another group had that name, Wexler added "Sweet" in front of their name.
+Following the release of their first single, the group began touring the Chitlin' Circuit.

-Their first album, The Sweet Inspirations, charted, reaching number 90 on the Billboard 200 and number 12 on the Billboard Best-Selling R&B Albums chart, producing three Billboard Hot 100 singles, including their sole top twenty Hot 100 hit, "Sweet Inspiration", which later earned the group a Grammy Award nomination for Best Rhythm & Blues Performance by a Duo or Group.
-The group would record three more albums during Houston's tenure and would continue to back up Aretha Franklin, who began to have a successful recording career after signing with Atlantic the same year as the Sweet Inspirations.
-The group backed Franklin on hits such as "Think", "(You Make Me Feel Like A) Natural Woman", "(Sweet Sweet Baby) Since You've Been Gone" and "Ain't No Way", the latter of which would feature Houston's descant in the background.
+Their first album, The Sweet Inspirations, charted, reaching number 90 on the Billboard 200 and number 12 on the Billboard Best-Selling R&B Albums chart, producing three Billboard Hot 100 singles, including "Sweet Inspiration", which reached number 18 on the Hot 100 and number 5 on the Best Selling R&B Singles chart and later earned the group a Grammy Award nomination for Best Rhythm & Blues Performance by a Duo or Group at the 11th Annual Grammy Awards in 1969.

+During this period, they backed up Aretha Franklin on a series of hit singles such as "Think", "(You Make Me Feel Like A) Natural Woman", "(Sweet Sweet Baby) Since You've Been Gone" and "Ain't No Way", the latter of which would feature Houston's descant in the background.
 The group would also back Franklin during her concerts of this period and also occasionally appeared on TV with Franklin as they did on The Jonathan Winters Show.

 In addition, the group backed psychedelic rocker Jimi Hendrix on his song, "Burning of the Midnight Lamp", which was later featured on Hendrix's final studio album during his lifetime, Electric Ladyland and would also back up more artists such as Otis Redding, Lou Rawls and Dusty Springfield.

 In July 1969, the group was hired to back up Elvis Presley on the rocker's first live performances in almost a decade at the International Hotel.
 Presley often introduced them at the shows by saying, "They really live up to their name, ladies & gentlemen: The Sweet Inspirations!"

 The original Sweet Inspirations with Houston could be heard on the Presley live albums, All Shook Up and Live in Las Vegas.
 By September 1969, Houston had grown tired of performing on the road as her three children were growing up.
 That month, she decided to quit the Sweet Inspirations and stop touring to stay at home while also settling on a solo career.

-Houston would still mentor the remaining members at her home in East Orange, New Jersey and occasionally reunite with them during recording sessions, usually backing Franklin, who was by now a family friend and considered an honorary aunt to Houston's three children, all of whom affectionately nicknamed her "Aunt Ree".
+Houston would continue to mentor the remaining members at her home in East Orange, New Jersey and occasionally reunite with them during recording sessions, usually backing Franklin, who was by now a family friend and considered an honorary aunt to Houston's three children, all of whom affectionately nicknamed her "Aunt Ree".